EmiliosRichards/File-Management-System/README.md

 ## Tools and Libraries

 ### Development Environment
-- **Python**: This projects primary programming language, known for its readability and broad support for tasks ranging from web development to automation.
+- **Python**: This project's primary programming language, known for its readability and broad support for tasks ranging from web development to automation.
 - **GitHub**: Used for version control, tracking changes, and managing project iterations.
 - **Coding IDE**: Essential for writing, testing, and debugging code.
 Use of an IDE that supports Python and integrates well with GitHub allows for seamless development.